-3.2.9 The Responsible Person, in collaboration with suppliers, must ensure that medical radiological equipment and software that could influence the delivery of medical exposure are used only if they conform to the applicable standards of the International Electrotechnical Commission and the International Organization for Standardization or to standards adopted by the relevant regulatory authority.
+3.2.8 The Responsible Person, in collaboration with suppliers, must ensure that medical radiological equipment and software that could influence the delivery of medical exposure are used only if they conform to the applicable standards of the International Electrotechnical Commission and the International Organization for Standardization and to any standards adopted by the relevant regulatory authority.

-5 Professional bodies or health authorities within Australia may issue such guidelines from time to time.
+7 Professional bodies or health authorities within Australia may issue such guidelines from time to time.